napari/napari/README.md

 $ git clone https://github.com/napari/napari.git
 $ cd napari
 $ pip install -e .
+# or, to also grab all of the developer tools that we use
+$ pip install -e .[dev]
 ```

 For more information or troubleshooting see our [installation tutorial](https://napari.org/tutorials/fundamentals/installation)